Home » Recipe Index » Drinks » Butterfly Pea Flower Tea

 More Refreshing Drinks Recipes

-• You will definitely fall in love with this wonderful Honey Oolong Milk Tea.
-It is a beverage with floral fragrance and toasty notes of oolong tea with the natural sweetness of honey.
+• Honey Oolong Milk Tea – Combines the floral fragrance and toasty depth of oolong tea with the natural sweetness of honey.

 More Drinks Recipes